 To me, the explanation on each one of these is easy.
 Charlotte was the lone race on ABC, on a Saturday night where you didn’t have to compete with the NFL.
 Turns out moving these races to cable may have hurt more than anyone thought.
-As for ‘Dega, it’s a race with guaranteed passing, a nail-biting finish and all sorts of drama surrounding the “Big One” going in.
-The drivers hate it, some hardcore race fans hate it, but that’s the type of race which is a “must see” for even casual fans.
+As for ‘Dega, it’s a race with guaranteed passing, a nail-biting finish and all sorts of drama surrounding the Big One going in.
+The drivers hate it, some hardcore race fans hate it, but that’s the type of race which is a must-see for even casual fans.
 AND in past years, it’s made the difference and clarified who, exactly, will come out the big winner in the points race.
-Finally, the show at Texas, to me, was boosted by the fact the end of the event had so much drama and excitement, those coming off the peak of the NFL schedule and into the 4:15 games might have snuck a peek and wound up sticking around for what, to me, was one of the top-5 races of the year.
+Finally, the show at Texas, to me, was boosted by the fact the end of the event had so much drama and excitement, those coming off the peak of the NFL schedule and into the 4:15 games might have snuck a peek and wound up sticking around for what, to me, was one of the top-five races of the year.

 Notice I didn’t mention the Chase in all this mess.
-People don’t tune in to see points dropdowns; they tune in to see side-by-side competition and individual storylines related to each race play out.
+People don’t tune in to see points drop-downs; they tune in to see side-by-side competition and individual storylines related to each race play out.
 I think all of us reporting — from television to us writers to radio to whoever — would do well to remember that as the hype of “Championship Weekend” turns up.

 Did You Notice?
 Quick hits before we go:

 - Think Mike Ford regrets talking trash before Texas?
 I certainly think Denny Hamlin does.

-* Dale Earnhardt, Jr.’s comments towards Lance McGrew this week sounded to me like a man who knows a divorce is imminent.
+- Dale Earnhardt Jr.’s comments towards Lance McGrew this week sounded to me like a man who knows a divorce is imminent.
 But I think we all know keeping them together at this point just won’t happen.

-- I didn’t mention *Scott Speed* in my relationship-ending drama up top.
+- I didn’t mention Scott Speed in my relationship-ending drama up top.
 But it sure doesn’t sound like Red Bull wants him to stay.
 Does the man have a Plan B?